Petroleum jelly (petrolatum) is a mixture of mineral oils and waxes, forming a semisolid jelly-like substance.

 Save split ends

 Sun and wind exposure, as well as pool water, can dry up your hair.
-Rub a small amount of jelly between your palms and apply it to hair ends.
+Rub some jelly between your palms and apply it to hair ends.
 Petroleum jelly can reduce the look of split ends and add shine to your hair.

 Apply petroleum jelly along your hairline to prevent hair dye from staining your skin.
 This method also works if you like to paint your nails at home.
 A barrier of petroleum jelly is easy to wipe away when you’re done.